t1gu1/nvchad/README.md

     quit-alt1: '<c-c>' # alternative/alias of quit
     return: 'q' # return to previous menu, will quit if there's nowhere to return
 ```

+## On linux I install these
+If x11

+- xclip

+If Wayland

+- wl-copy and wl-paste